benmechen/Ride/README.md

 ## v2.0

-A complete rebuild of the application, currently moving from MVC to MVVM architecture.
+A complete rebuild of the application, currently moving from MVC to MVVM architecture (WIP).
 New features include:
 * International rollout
 * Discounts & referal links
 * Redesign